gaehlerm/SoftwareEngineering/README.md

 The most obvious problem here is that we may create very long inheritance chains.
 I once read an article about some code having 10 levels of inheritance.
 It turned out to be absolutely disastrous.
 There is barely any stronger coupling between code than in inheritance.
 It was impossible to apply any changes or to remove all the inheritance.
 This inheritance structure was like a tree whose roots were entangling all the code around it.
 The code lost all his fluffiness and became solid as a rock.

 One of the main problems here is that all inheritance levels have access to the base level variables.
+The variables and methods are not sorted.
+They are just there.
 Meanwhile with composition, you only have to consider the variables inside the class.
-This is much clearer where a variable comes from and probably prevents you from accessing objects several layers deep in the hierarchy, unless you really want to do so.
+This makes it much clearer where a variable comes from and probably prevents you from accessing objects several layers deep in the hierarchy, unless you really want to do so.
 Therefore one can say that composition properly implements encapsulation while inheritance doesn't.

 Furthermore, I regard the common usage of inheritance as an old dogma.
 It is your job to write code that’s easy to understand.
 Don’t let yourself get bothered by someone saying that a sheep is an animal and you should therefore use inheritance.
 It will quite certainly not improve the code and you can end the discussion.
 You are probably developing a model of a sheep that doesn’t need to know about animals.
 You have to be pragmatic.
 If a sheep doesn't have to know about the Animal class, then there is no reason why it should inherit from it.

 ### Error prone

 There are several other issues with inheritance.
 This is already clear due to the fact that Michael Feathers wrote in his book //Working Effectively with Legacy Code// several examples that he wanted to refactor.
 In about half of them there were problems with inherited or global variables or overridden methods.
 It’s just so easy to create bugs with inheritance.
-One misspelled function will not override the base class function.
+One misspelled function will not override the base class function and thus creating a bug.
 You can delete a derived class function and the code still compiles due to the base class function.
 Meanwhile without inheritance you would get a compiler error.

 Though it has to be said, that with the `override` keyword or attribute, this problem has been resolved in some programming languages as C++ and Java.
 Still, I would recommend not to use inheritance and always use `override` to prevent nasty bugs.